Even when you are a wine lover, studying and learning everything there is to learn about this divine drink, these 8 facts may surprise you!

-- Most winelovers drink their wine at the wrong temperature.
+Most wine lovers drink their wine at the wrong temperature.
 This is absolutely true.
-According to Patrick Cappiello (link artikel business insider), one of USA’s most famous sommeliers, the 2 biggest mistakes people make is drinking white wine ice cold (41°F) and serving red wine at room temperature (nowadays sometimes up to 73.4°F).
-These are the ultimate fails.
+According to Patrick Cappiello, one of USA’s top sommeliers, the 2 biggest mistakes people make is drinking white wine ice cold (5°C/41°F) and serving red wine at room temperature ( nowadays sometimes up to 23°C/73°F. These are the ultimate fails.
 Here you find a list of grapes with the right temperatures that can help you.
-The QelviQ Smart Wine Cooler helps you also to keep it at the ideal serving temperature.

 - Noble grapes are the basis of almost all wines.
-Noble grapes are grape varieties that have a widespread appeal and are produced in all the largest wine producing regions all over the world.
+Noble grapes are grape varieties that have a widespread appeal, and are produced in all the largest wine producing regions all over the world.
 There are 9 white noble grapes and 9 red noble grapes.
-Exclude Gamay, Moscofiliero and Aligote and add Muscat and you will find the ideal serving temperatures in the above list.

 - The most expensive bottle of wine ever sold is a 1992 Screaming Eagle Cabernet valued at $500,000.
-This was a 6 litre bottle with all the money going to charity.
-It was a real exception to the rule that all the most expensive wines are French like the second most expensive one : an Imperial 6 litre Cheval Blanc from 1947, the only survivor of a great wine year.
+This was a 6 liter bottle and all the proceeds went to charity.

 Do you want to enjoy your wine at the optimal temperature and taste?